VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 {% include img.html href="keyConcepts_histogram.png" %}

+Grafana doesn't understand buckets with `vmrange` labels, so the [prometheus_buckets](https://docs.victoriametrics.com/MetricsQL.html#prometheus_buckets) function must be used for converting buckets with `vmrange` labels to buckets with `le` labels before building heatmaps in Grafana.

 Histograms are usually used for measuring the distribution of latency, sizes of elements (batch size, for example) etc. There are two implementations of a histogram supported by VictoriaMetrics: